sumitkapoor/carnd_project1/writeup_template.md

 The resulting image will look like the following:
 ![@Extrapolate Hough Lines  | center | img06](./examples/extrapolate_hough_lines.png)

-You can apply slope thresholds to filter out the lines which do not follow the same path as the lanes.
+Apply slope thresholds to filter out the lines which do not follow the same path as the lanes (to make it robust).
 Not applying the slope thresholds can otherwise result in bugs :

 ![@Incorrect slopes  | center | img07](./issues/bug.png)

-Once the lines have been drawn, add to the copy of original image to get results like:
+Once the lines have been drawn, apply to the copy of original image to get results like:

 ![@Hough Lines on original image  | left | img08](./examples/solidWhiteCurve_hough.jpg)![@Extrapolate Hough Lines  on original image | right | img09](./examples/solidWhiteCurve_final.jpg)

 ###2.
 Potential shortcomings
 With the current approach the following shortcomings are observed :
 * The current approach assumes the road to be free of any shadows : This was something that was observed while working on *challenge.mp4* video.
-The shadows results in a darker lane which may probably match with the road.
-The thresholds for canny have to be reduced and to avoid noises Gaussian kernel value and along with Hough Transform parameters needs to be adjusted.
+The shadows results in a darker lane which may match with the road color.
+The thresholds for canny have to be reduced and to avoid noises Gaussian kernel value and along with Hough Transform parameters had to be adjusted.
 * Issues when the lane color and road colors are almost same.
 Again this was observed while working on *challenge.mp4* around the cement patch.
 * May not work in bad weather.
 * Currently it assumes averaging the lanes lines based on the certain threshold history points which may change with the speed of the vehicle and the terrain.
 * Turns / curves on road detection will not work well.
-* zebra crossing and speed bump marking may confuse the pipeline.
+* zebra crossing and speed bump marking, etc.., may confuse the pipeline.

 ###3.
 Suggest possible improvements
 Following improvements needs to be tested and tried :
 * Need to remove shadows.
 Was exploring BackgroundSubtractor (cv2.createBackgroundSubtractorMOG2()) for the same.
 I could be completely wrong here.
-* There has to a feedback mechanism to adjust the thresholds for the frame depending the  weather, road, etc..
+* There has to be a feedback mechanism to adjust the thresholds for canny, hough lines and slopes per frame depending on the  weather, road, etc..
 * Turns and curve detection, may require map integration.

 ---